ggiinnoo/ansible-role-epel/README.md

-Remi repo
+Epel repo
 =========

-This role is used to setup the remi repository for centos
+This role is used to setup the epel repository for centos

 Requirements
 ------------